NEU-HAI-Lab/lab_homepage/_members/yuxuan.md

 lastname: Lu

 teaser: >
-  Yuxuan is a first-year Ph.D. student at Northeastern University in Computer Science, advised by Dakuo Wang.
+  Yuxuan is a second-year Ph.D. student at Northeastern University in Computer Science, advised by Dakuo Wang.
   His research interest lies in natural language processing and human-computer interaction, especially in training, running and utilizing Large Language Models effiently.
+  He is currently working as a intern applied scientist at Amazon A9.com.
 profile:
   name: Yuxuan Lu #your fullname here
   align: right